OneOverCosine/hangman-project/README.md

         - [x] As the system, so that I can show the player their remaining guesses, I want to calculate the number of incorrect guesses made
         - [x] As a player, so that I can see how many incorrect guesses are left, I'd like a visual representation of the hanged stick-man
 - [ ] As a player, so that I can see the state of the game, I'll like the current game info logged to the console
+    - [ ] As a player, so that I can start a game, I'd like to see that option in a menu
+    - [ ] As a player, so that I know what to do next, I'd like to see the state of the current game
 ---
 - [ ] As a player, so that the game doesn't get boring, I'd like the computer to chose from a variety of English (GB) words